CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Evaluation

 Figure~\ref{fig:microbenchmark_runtime_energy_profiled} presents both runtime and energy for the three microbenchmarks.
 As expected, increasing the number of CPU threads reduces runtime on both AMD and Intel processors.
 The benefit, however, diminishes quickly: the runtime curve flattens at about 8 threads on each platform.

 Energy consumption follows a different pattern.
 The minimum energy appears at 4 threads on the AMD system and at 2 threads on the Intel system for almost every microbenchmark.
 Beyond these points, the small runtime savings cannot offset the additional energy required by extra threads.
-On Intel CPU, using 8 to 32 threads even consumes more energy than a single thread.
+On the Intel CPU, using 8 to 32 threads even consumes more energy than a single thread.
 One likely reason is the heterogeneous design of the Intel i9-13900K, which combines high-performance (P) cores with energy-efficient (E) cores and complicates thread scheduling.
 These observations reveal a clear performance-efficiency trade-off that can guide the design of more sustainable applications.

 Figure~\ref{fig:matrix_mult_runtime_profiled} depicts the runtime scaling of matrix multiplication.
-When scaling up the ring dimension (from $2^{14}$ to $2^{17}$), the runtime grows almost linearly; doubling the ring dimension roughly doubles the runtime.
+When scaling up the ring dimension (from $2^{14}$ to $2^{17}$), the runtime grows almost linearly.
 Holding the ring dimension fixed and enlarging the matrix size also yields a linear rise, for instance an approximately 2.25$\times$ slowdown when the ring dimension is 17 with one thread (the highest point on the blue curve).
 This linear behavior under FHE contrasts with the quadratic scaling characteristic of plaintext matrix multiplication.
 Finally, as the thread count increases, larger matrices reach saturation sooner, causing the corresponding curves to converge.